top of page

 Think rituals, not rules: simple meals, gentle movement, presence over intensity.

 You might mess up.
 That's a core human experience.
-Just because you miss a day (or two) at the gym or you eat a lot of donuts in one day doesn't mean you've failed or you should give up.
-Extend grace to yourself, recognize that we all have our areas of growth, problem-solve to eliminate any potential barriers, and start again.
-It's the intentionality and willingness that matters the most.
+Just because you miss a day (or two) at the gym or eat a lot of donuts in one day doesn't mean you've failed or should give up.
+Extend grace to myself, recognize that we all have our areas of growth, problem-solve to eliminate any potential barriers, and start again.
+It's the intentionality and willingness that matter the most.
 I can tell you from my personal experience that growth isn't linear.
-I have missed more days in the gym than I can count and my meals do not always look picture perfect.
+I have missed more days in the gym than I can count, and my meals do not always look picture perfect.
 I can tell you that there are some days when I will eat super balanced meals and drink plenty of water and others in which I will miss a meal or two, snack all day, or just eat fast food.
-I'm not perfect and it's honestly exhausting pretending to be.
-We're all doing our best and that's all you can ask of yourself as well.
+I'm not perfect, and it's honestly exhausting pretending to be.
+I'm doing my best, and that's all I can ask of you.

 Woman in hammock writes in notebook, smiling.
 She wears a beige jacket, maroon shirt, and jeans.
 Brick wall and patterned rug in background.